 In 2019, following the European elections, I was appointed to the European Parliament’s Committee on Human Rights (DROI).
 This Committee is responsible for overseeing respect for human rights around the world as part of the EU’s external policies.
-We organse exchanges of views, hearings, missions, press statements and follow-up to he urgency resolutions which are debated in the Parliament’s plenary sessions.
+The DROI committee organises exchanges of views, hearings, missions, press statements and follow-up to the urgency resolutions which are debated in the Parliament’s plenary sessions.

-As a member of the DROI Committee, my work involve scrutinising the implementation of EU human rights policy and its impact, and to look closely at how this policy contributes to the overall promotion of respect for human rights, the rule of law and democracy in the EU’s partner countries..
+I remained a member of the DROI Committee until December 2020.
+My work involved scrutinising the implementation of EU human rights policy and its impact, and looking closely at how this policy contributes to the overall promotion of respect for human rights, the rule of law and democracy in the EU’s partner countries.

 Every plenary session in Strasbourg, Parliament holds debates on issues of an urgent nature relating to serious breaches of Human Rights around the world.
 Since I was first elected as an MEP in 2009, I have contributed to these debates and resolutions.
 I feel they are vitally important as they give us an opportunity to put a spotlight on these issues, and call for international action to put a halt to the Human Rights abuses in Question.
 The urgency resolutions we adopt following the debates can be found here.